charlesveasey/vDome/README.md

 The image and video file input types are currently only used for testing and calibrating, so the only way to change the file name is in code.

 ##Setup and Calibration
-  - Initial setup is done in XML (setting resolution, number of projectors, and input type)
+  - Initial setup is done in XML (setting resolution, number of projectors, and input type).
   - Calibration is done directly on the dome.
 This eliminates the need for a control monitor and saves the headache caused by looking back and forth from control monitor to dome.
 There are also some new calibration options (camera perspective shearing) that should simplify calibration compared to the last version (vDome-Max).

 ##Future Development(s)